moGaara/library-management-system-/README.md

 - delete a patron by sending the id.

 Update a patron
--PUT /api/patrons/{id}
+- PUT /api/patrons/{id}
--Updating the details of a patron by sending the ID.
+- Updating the details of a patron by sending the ID.
 -  in the request send this book details as follow:
 {
       "name" : "Your name",